Kali Linux 1.0.6 Release

 Lastly, if you already have a Kali Linux installation up and running, you don’t need to download a new ISO.
 You can easily upgrade your installation to the latest and greatest Kali Linux has to offer as follows:

 root@kali:~# apt-get update root@kali:~# apt-get dist-upgrade

-Offensive Security has recently updated its “Penetration Testing With BackTrack” online course to “Penetration Testing with Kali linux”.
+OffSec has recently updated its “Penetration Testing With BackTrack” online course to “Penetration Testing with Kali Linux”.
 If you’re looking for official, quality training on Kali Linux, this is a great place to start.
 We’re biased of course, but many other people seem to think so too!